Top 10 consumer psychology blogs

 (Read more about scarcity and FOMO.)

-Fast-food lovers across the globe are often calling on the favorite quick-service restaurants to bring back old menu items that they loved in the past.
+Fast-food lovers across the globe are often calling on their favorite quick-service restaurants to bring back menu items that they loved in the past.
 We recognize these actions as a result of nostalgia, a yearning for the past.

 Krystine Batcho, Ph.D., a psychology professor at LeMoyne College in Syracuse, New York; Charles Spence, Ph.D., professor of experimental psychology at Oxford University; and Paul Rozin, Ph.D., a psychology professor at the University of Pennsylvania, spoke on the root causes of nostalgia, how the fast-food industry has cultivated a loyal fan base and what role psychology plays in it all.

 Batcho told us that nostalgia activates areas of the brain that make people feel good.
 And she isn’t the only one who stands by this idea.
-Spence explained that nostalgia helps to reactivate those feelings - especially when consumers think of mementos they’ve shared with others.
+Spence explained that nostalgia helps to reactivate those feelings, and especially when consumers think of mementos they’ve shared with others.

 “Rarely do we eat because we’re hungry.
 More often than not, it’s a social activity; there’s a lot of things going on, and part of that is nostalgia,” Spence said.
 “I think whenever we eat something we reference back to that moment, we’re immediately taken back to our childhoods, what our parents did, and that warm fuzzy feeling ends up enhancing what you’re tasting.”